flaresimulations/synthesizer-grids/README.md

 ### Creating cloudy input grids

+There are two approaches to creating cloudy input grids, using an **incident grid** (for example from an SPS model as above) or generating the grid using a cloudy shape command (e.g. blackbody).
+These scearnios are handled by two separate modules.

+#### Using an incident grid

 To create an input grid, we run `make_cloudy_input_grid.py`.
 This takes the following arguments:

 `-synthesizer_data_dir`: The directory containing both the cloudy runs (`cloudy/`) and grids (`grids/`). **Note** by default new grids are placed in `synthesizer_data_dir/grids/dev/`.